drlau/dylanlau.io/content/_index.md

 I have 2 separate blogs, one for Software Engineering only related things and another about everything else.

-Actual about me coming soon&trade;.
+Actual about me and picture coming soon&trade;.